le0nRoch/cospace/README.md

 - Run the docker-compose file in the root directory
 - Run the application
 - Open the application in your browser at `http://localhost:8080`
+- (Optional) Swagger UI is available at `http://localhost:8080/swagger`

 ## Test Data